OctopusDeploy/docs/docs/api-and-integration/bamboo.md

 - The `--project` specifies the name of the Octopus Deploy project that we want to create a release for.
 - The `--version` specifies the version number of the release in Octopus.
 We want this to contain the Bamboo build number.
-- The `--packageversion`Â tells Octo.exe to ensure that the release references the right version of the NuGet packages that we published using OctoPack.
+- The `--packageversion` tells Octo.exe to ensure that the release references the right version of the NuGet packages that we published using OctoPack.
 - The `--releaseNotes` will appear in Octopus, and link back to the build in Bamboo.
-Of course, change the URLÂ to the address of your Bamboo server
+Of course, change the URL to the address of your Bamboo server

 :::success